InderdeepBajwa/gitid/README.md

   Replace `<identity>` with the name of the identity you want to use.

+## TODO

+[] Option to set user.name and user.email in an identity [] Optionally exclude user.name and user.email settings from an identity

 ## Do I need GitID?

 GitID is your solution if you are: